 2021 TOURS: TO ORKNEY AND BEYOND

 Relaxed tailor-made wildlife and culture holidays for small groups.
 2021 Orkney Tour dates are now AVAILABLE.
-Self-catering is CLOSED in 2020 owing to CV-19, but 2021 enquiries very welcome!
+Self-catering enquiries for 2021 are very welcome!

 I’m often asked how to sum up an Orcadian Wildlife Tour.
 Here’s a summary, as used for the Digital Birdfair in August 2020: